 Keywords: Christine Mathieu, language teaching, classroom practice, Communicative Language Teaching (CLT), Intercultural Language Teaching (ILT), Second Language Acquisition (SLA).

-JANE GILMORE, Book Review: Jayne Tuttle, Paris or Die: a Memoir
+JANE GILMOUR, Book Review: Jayne Tuttle, Paris or Die: a Memoir

 This book recounts the adventure of the author’s two-years in Paris, while she was studying at the Le Coq International Theatre School.
 It is a lively story—of friendships, falling in love with a French man, of life as a student in Paris, of her love of being in Paris.
 But it is also a reflection on cultural dislocation, on loss, on passion.
 The writing style is vivid and the book is both funny and also very moving.
 After ten years moving back and forth between Paris and Australia, the author and her (Australian) husband have now settled in Victoria, where they run a bookshop.
 The author continues to work as a copywriter for French clients.

 Keywords: Jayne Tuttle, Le Coq International Theatre School, the Centre des Recollets, cultural differences, Paris.